I’m Veronica Miller Jamison and I’ve been drawing and creating ever since I was little kid growing up in Pittsburgh.

 WHAT I DO

-My background is in fashion design, illustration and trend research, so color stories, shapes and movement are central to my work.
-I love creating decorative art and pattern designs for textiles and surfaces - artwork that works great for home decor, gifts, stationery and more.
+Trend and product research, color stories, interesting shapes and movement are central to my work.
+I love creating prints and patterns - artwork that works great for home decor, fashion, gifts and more.
+Two of my print collections are currently held in the Pattern Observer Studio library.

 SHEA MOISTURE COLORING WALL